 Pay attention to those little urges to connect.
 They could shape eternity.

-My thoughts were unsettled for the rest of my shift, sinking with the sun.
+My thoughts were jarred for the rest of my shift, sinking with the sun.
 The fact that this young man chose to sit right outside an ER as he harmed himself suggested that he did not want to die, that he was really crying out for help.
 It wasn’t the way I would have chosen to ask.
 Then again, I have no idea what pain the man was going through, what his story was.
-And as the saying goes, “Be kind; everyone you know is grieving.”
+Ans the saying goes, “Be kind; everyone you know is grieving.”

 I have not heard news of the man since.
 I hope he got the help he needed.

 Many people would have done what I had the opportunity to do.
 I just happened to be there because someone nearby ordered cheese and sauce.

 What I hope is that, if you are struggling today and you just can’t regulate, if it’s searing to burst from your mouth or body, you will seek help.
 Seek it from God, who sent his son to navigate himself into a position of “not counting people’s sins against them” (2 Cor.
 5:19).
 And seek it from the people he sends.
 There are countless people around you – even strangers – who will listen without judging.